215 Henderson Road

 that my horses are ridden and tested regularly by me, not

 some hired "cowboy/girl", in actual real world trail riding situations and they

 have proven themselves to be as solid and steady as any living/breathing

 horses could be.
-Because we start out with innately calm/laid back NON-SPOOKY
+Because I start out with innately calm/laid back NON-SPOOKY

-horses, they don't have to be "trained" not to spook or scare, so we spend our time riding
+horses, they don't have to be "trained" not to spook or scare, so I spend

 and having fun teaching new trail skills.
-We will not embellish with bogus terms or
+I will not embellish with bogus terms or

 just to get someone to unwittingly place their safety and trust in a